oceanicsdotio/oceanics.io/content/blog/acceleration/index.md

 pip install git+https://github.com/ray-project/ray.git#subdirectory=python
 ```

-# Compute shaders
+## Compute shaders

 The GPU can act as an additional worker.
 Programming for the GPU is accomplished with compute shaders, which replace the traditional rendering pipeline.

-There on instructions online for [optimizing the Videocore GPU](https://petewarden.com/2014/08/07/how-to-optimize-raspberry-pi-code-using-its-gpu/) in Raspberry Pi,
-but it's probably not worth the effort.
+There on instructions online for [optimizing the Videocore GPU](https://petewarden.com/2014/08/07/how-to-optimize-raspberry-pi-code-using-its-gpu/) in Raspberry Pi, but it's probably not worth the effort.

-[Arrayfire](https://github.com/arrayfire/arrayfire-python/wiki) is an open source optimizer for CUDA and [OpenCL](https://www.khronos.org/opencl/) on GPUs and CPUs,
-that has extensions for Fortran and Python.
+[Arrayfire](https://github.com/arrayfire/arrayfire-python/wiki) is an open source optimizer for CUDA and [OpenCL](https://www.khronos.org/opencl/) on GPUs and CPUs, that has extensions for Fortran and Python.
 On MacOS, there is an installer package.
 After this has been dowloaded and executed, the Python package can be installed with:

 ```bash
 pip install arrayfire line_profiler memory_profiler objgraph numba
 ```

-The basic array creation functions and types are in arrayfire.data.
+The basic array creation functions and types are in `arrayfire.data`.